jeremykpark/rawr_agent/nim_ocr/README_optional_localOCR.md

 # How to start:
-Make sure global NGC_API_KEY variable is available and video card good nvidia-smi Run Nvidia OCR Nim with docker locally, by starting the start_ocr_nim.sh file
+Make sure global NGC_API_KEY variable is available and video card good nvidia-smi Also make sure docker is logged into nvcr.io - more info on ngc.nvidia.com api keys section abou this (scroll down) Run Nvidia OCR Nim with docker locally, by starting the start_ocr_nim.sh file
     more info: https://docs.nvidia.com/nim/ingestion/table-extraction/latest/getting-started.html